 Students are expected to wear clothing in a neat, clean, and well fitting manner while on school property and/or in attendance at school sponsored activities.
 The administration is the final determination on what is or is not appropriate.
 Matters of personal appearance which might reasonably be classified as bizarre, or creating a distraction, affecting the learning environment in the classroom, and/or having a negative effect on education is prohibited.
 If there is any doubt about dress and appearance, the administration will make the final decision.
+(See page 51 7:160 Student Appearance)

-- Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, tobacco, illegal drugs, drug paraphernalia, violent behavior, displays of vulgar, offensive, or suggestive messages, or other inappropriate images. - Hats or hoods shall not be worn in the building.
-Any hat brought to school shall be removed upon entering. - Torn, ripped, or frayed clothing may not expose an excessive amount of skin and should not have holes above the knee. - Shorts, skirts, and dresses bottom hem must be at least fingertip length. - Undergarments must not be showing. - No pajama pants. - No sagging pants waistband must be worn above the buttocks.
+- Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, tobacco, illegal drugs, drug paraphernalia, violent behavior, displays of vulgar, offensive, or suggestive messages, or other inappropriate images. - Hats shall not be worn in the building.
+Any hat brought to school shall be removed upon entering. - Hoodies may be worn provided the hood is not up.

-- Waist bands are not to be rolled down. - Shirts, tops, and dresses may not expose the midriff, back or cleavage when standing or sitting. - All shirts, tops, and dresses must have sleeves and should cover the shoulders. - Spaghetti strap tops are not to be worn alone. - No Racer or T-back tops. - Hats, coats, sweat bands, sun glasses, or fake glasses may not be worn in the building during the school day - Wallets chains, chains, oversized medallions, spiked, heavy, or extraordinarily ornate jewelry is unacceptable. - Any extreme use of make-up will not be acceptable. - Appropriate footwear must be worn at all times.
-House shoes or slippers are not allowed. - Tights, leggings, jeggings etc. may be worn as long as they are worn under skirts, shorts, shirts or pants of appropriate length.
+- Torn, ripped, or frayed clothing may not expose an excessive amount of skin and cannot have holes above the knee unless leggings are worn underneath the jeans and skin is not visible above the knee. - Shorts, skirts, and dresses bottom hem must be at least fingertip length. - Undergarments must not be showing. - No pajama pants. - No sagging pants waistband must be worn above the buttocks. - Waist bands are not to be rolled down. - Shirts, tops, and dresses may not expose the midriff, back or cleavage when standing or sitting. - All shirts, tops, and dresses must have sleeves and should cover the shoulders. - Spaghetti strap tops are not to be worn alone. - No Racer or T-back tops. - Hats, coats, sweat bands, sun glasses, or fake glasses may not be worn in the building during the school day - Wallet chains, chains, oversized medallions, spiked, heavy, or extraordinarily ornate jewelry is unacceptable. - Any extreme use of make-up will not be acceptable. - Appropriate footwear must be worn at all times.
+House shoes or slippers are not allowed. - Tights, leggings, jeggings, etc. may be worn as long as they are worn under skirts, shorts, or pants of appropriate length. - Compression shorts, cycling shorts, volleyball spandex shorts may not be worn.